ratatui/ratatui-website/src/content/docs/tutorials/crates-tui/app-basics.md

 ---

-Before we proceed any further, we are going to refactor the code we already have to make it easier to scale up.
+Before we proceed any further, we are going to refactor the code we already have to make it easier to scale up in the future.
 We are going to move the event loop into a method on the `App` struct.

 ## App